Help CenterPlatform · Marketing

 Glossary terms belong to one client's website.
 Use the Select Client dropdown in the top-right to choose the client whose site you are editing.
 If that client does not have a hosted website yet, the page tells you so and there is nothing to manage until the site is set up.

-The list shows every glossary term for the site, each with its title, its live URL path (/glossary/the-slug), and a Published or Draft badge.
+The list shows every glossary term for the site, each with its title, its live URL path (/glossary/the-slug), its category, and a Published or Draft badge.
 The Glossary tab header shows the total count.
-Switch to the Blog tab if you want blog posts instead, they share this same screen.
+Use the search box to filter by title, slug, or category, and Clear search to reset.
+Switch to the Blog tab for blog posts instead, they share this same screen.

 Click New term (top-right).
 A side panel opens.
-Enter a Title, a short definition, and the body in the Body (HTML) box.
-Add an SEO description so the term reads well in search results.
+Enter a Title, an optional Category, a short definition, and the body in the Body (HTML) box.
+Optionally set an SEO title and SEO description so the term reads well in search results (the SEO title defaults to the title).
 Tick Published to put it live, then click Save.

-Click the pencil icon on any row to reopen it in the side panel.
+Click a row (or its pencil icon) to reopen the term in the side panel.
 The slug (the URL path) is locked once a term exists so existing links keep working.
 Make your changes and click Save.

 Use the eye icon to publish a draft or unpublish a live term in one click.
 Once a term is published, an external-link icon appears, click it to open the live page on the client's site in a new tab.